 City staff advise homelessness service providers of the supportive housing opportunities available.
 With an emphasis on client choice, the service provider speaks with the prioritized household to identify if they are interested in the specific offer.
 If the household is interested, the service provider conducts the STARS Supports Assessment.
 City staff review the completed assessments and refer people to the housing and support opportunity they have been matched with.
 The housing provider may then conduct their own assessment to confirm the match before they proceed with an intake.

-The PATHS prioritization and direct-matching process described above is a centralized process for making housing offers.
+The Coordinated Access programs described above rely on a centralized prioritization and matching process.
 You cannot apply directly.
 If you are currently experiencing homelessness, please ask your housing worker to review the process with you and provide more information.

 If you are in search of shelter, housing or other forms of support, you may reach out directly to the following: